 Note that prices can vary immensely between different U.S. cities.
 For example, a flight to Iceland will cost more if you’re traveling from the west coast vs. east coast.
 If you’re looking to visit Europe from a secondary airport like in Louisville, KY, you may have to connect somewhere and pay a little more.
 The price of a roundtrip fare may be different, but generally, the cheapest destinations to fly to in Europe should remain the same, regardless of where you’re flying from.

-From the Mediterranean to the Baltic Sea, here are the 14 cheapest places to fly to in Europe in 2021!
+From the Mediterranean to the Baltic Sea, here are the 21 cheapest places to fly to in Europe in 2024!

-Cheapest Places to Fly to in Europe in 2021: European Cities with Cheap Flight Deals
+Cheapest Places to Fly to in Europe in 2024: European Cities with Cheap Flight Deals

-Depending on the time of year and where you’re flying from, you can expect to pay anywhere between $330-$650 roundtrip on Icelandair.
-The deals I’m seeing to Reykjavik are generally the same as in prior years.
-However, due to lower demand stemming from COVID-19, I expect that prices will drop in the coming months.
+Depending on the time of year and where you’re flying from, you can expect to pay between $240-$575 roundtrip on Icelandair.
+You can also save even more money with airlines like Wizz Air Malta and Play.
+The prices I’m seeing to Reykjavik right now are generally higher than in prior years.
+However, due to more transatlantic flights being added every day, I expect that prices will drop in the coming weeks.

 Reykjavik, Iceland’s capital, is the gateway to all the epic outdoor adventures that Iceland is known for.
 Relax at the Blue Lagoon, chase waterfalls and geysers on the Golden Circle, and take a road trip around the island to see nature at its finest.
 From seeing the northern lights in the winter to backpacking in the summer, you won’t run out of fun things to do in Iceland anytime of year.